 - Prolonged guilt is not helpful: If you have stopped the behavior that you feel guilty over and have not forgiven yourself, then continuing to feel guilt over it means that you feel unforgivable.

 - Feeling forgivable is necessary: We must be able to walk through life feeling forgivable.
 Otherwise, we are defining ourselves as unforgivable.
 If we define ourselves as unforgivable, we will continually feel shame about who we are.

 - To resolve guilt, you must learn and use the skill of self-forgiveness: If you don’t have a method to resolve your guilt, you will feel unforgivable and, therefore, will continue to hold onto your shame.
-This segment of Dr. Worden’s seminar was especially transformational for me since it gave me an understanding of how guilt operates, how unresolved guilt brings on shame, and how to resolve guilt through the process of self-forgiveness.
+Learning this concept was especially transformational for me since it gave me an understanding of how guilt operates, how unresolved guilt brings on shame, and how to resolve guilt through the process of self-forgiveness.

 - All humans are imperfect and have and/or will commit acts that hurt themselves or others.
 Although our perfectionistic society preaches a different opinion on this, the truth is we really are all imperfect and we will all commit acts that hurt ourselves and/or others.
 This is a natural, normal part of the human condition.
 When we realize that everybody has done things that they have felt guilty or bad about, it helps us have compassion for ourselves.

 - It is important to determine if the behavior or act that you are feeling guilty about is based on whether you are violating your values (authentic guilt) or you are violating someone else’s values (inauthentic guilt).
 Inauthentic guilt is typically religious, family or culturally based guilt that is not based on your true values but is based on values that you were taught that you must embrace to be considered a “good,” acceptable, lovable or moral person.